sujanchhetri/IMdbscraping/README.md

-# IMdbscracping
+# IMdbscraping
-A scraper to scrape movies data as per rank or rating
+A scraper to scrape movies data as per rank or rating and generate a text file with scrapped data

 >Dependencies and Node_Modules  to be installed
 * nodemon  `npm install nodemon`